PAGB Awards for Photographic Merit

 Dates and Deadlines

-The adjudication of prints and PDIs will be held on a weekend in April and November each year, over two days if there is sufficient demand.
+The adjudication of prints and PDIs will usually be held on the last weekend in April and November each year, over two days if there is sufficient demand.
 Closing dates for applications to the PAGB are: